coolOrangeLabs/powerflc-samples/Sample.SyncChangeOrders (Release Candidate)/README.md

 ## Known issues / limitations
-* When a Vault ECO is closed, the corresponding FLC item metadata cannot be updated.
-This is because of a know limitation in one of the powerFLC PowerShell cmdlets
+* When a Vault ECO is closed, the corresponding FLC item metadata won't be updated.
 * When an ECO is updated in Vault and a new affected item has been added to the FLC item and this item cannot be found in Vault, the comments of the Vault ECOs are not updated
 * The "powerFLC Configuration Manager" dialog may cause a Vault crash, when the "Attachment Folder" button is clicked but no folder gets selected in the upcomming dialog